 What is panobinostat (Farydak®)?

-Panobinostat is a cancer medicine that was approved in Europe in 2015 for the treatment of relapsed myeloma in adult patients following a third relapse, provided that patients have had at least two previous cycles of treatment, including bortezomib and an immunomodulatory drug.
-The approval was based on results from the phase III PANORAMA 1 trial, in 768 patients with myeloma.
-Patients were randomly assigned to receive a combination of panobinostat, bortezomib and dexamethasone, or bortezomib and dexamethasone alone.
+Panobinostat is a cancer medicine that was approved in Europe in 2015 in combination with bortezomib and dexamethasone (an immunomodulatory medicine) for the treatment of relapsed myeloma in adult patients following a third relapse, provided that patients have had at least two previous cycles of treatment, including bortezomib and an immunomodulatory drug.

 How does panobinostat work?

 Panobinostat targets enzymes known as histone deacetylases or HDACs, which are involved in turning genes ‘on’ and ‘off’ within cells.
-This process may slow the over-development of plasma cells in myeloma patients or cause these cells to die.
+Genes are defined as the coding which our body uses to produce proteins and therefore function.
+By turning off HDACs panobinostat may slow over-development of plasma cells in myeloma patients or cause these cells to die.
 The decrease of plasma cells may result in remission of the disease or, at least, may slow its progression.
 It is the first HDAC inhibitor to be approved for treating myeloma.

 What are the benefits of panobinostat?